ekcm/finance-site-web-scraper/README.md

 ### Caveats
 1. This project uses my own school credentials to log in to Orbis and CapitalIQ.
 You will need to edit the code to define your own login path.

-### Notes
+### Roadmap
 1. I plan to scrape PitchBook in the near future
-2. I plan to also develop a frontend and deploy it to allow others access to these financial sites without a subscription.
-3. After learning more about concurrency, I hope to also redo the project in Golang (so stay tuned!)
+2. I plan to redo the web scraper in Golang instead to see if there are significant improvements in concurrency

 ### Learning insights
 1. Web scraping concurrently saves a substantial amount of time.
 Concurrent.futures library is a great library to experiment and learn about how tasks can be executed in parallel with each other.